 Additionally, further research will need to examine the discriminate validity of the proposed measure given the initially high correlations between it and the White privilege scales included in this study.

 Researchers would be wise to see to what extent, if any, Black and White Christians respond differentially to measures of White and Christian privilege.
 Studies should look to see whether Christian privilege awareness can be manipulated and appropriately detected by the proposed measure.
+Such studies are necessary to explore deeper questions such as whether or not being aware that one has Christian privilege is associated with levels of empathy, as was found in a study by Kraus, Cote, and Kelter, 2010) when they examined the effects of economic privilege (or the lack thereof) and its influence on respondents’ empathy.
+Essentially, these researchers found that people with more financial privilege tended to evince less empathy compared to those with less privilege.
+This finding offers one potential explanation for why some Christians seem to support legislation that would make it legal to deny certain groups in society the same privileges (e.g., freedom from discrimination due to their Christian identities) that they themselves enjoy.

-Such studies are necessary to It is also important to ensure that the measure is appropriate and sensitive enough to detect changes in an individual’s awareness of their own Christian privilege as well as to test the degree to which White vs. Christian privilege can be distinguished.
+It is also important to ensure that the measure is appropriate and sensitive enough to detect changes in an individual’s awareness of their own Christian privilege as well as to test the degree to which White vs. Christian privilege can be distinguished.
 This research is necessary before this scale should be used an applied setting (e.g., medical, legal, law enforcement, etc.).

 Promise of the scale